Insect meal market to mushroom once players have raised funds and built capacity

 France headquartered Ÿnsect is one of the players building capacity to serve the newly expanded market for insect protein.
 Hubert confirmed that the company will start work on its Ÿnfarm#1 production unit in France next year “after obtaining all administrative authorizations”.

-He said the location would be made public before the end of the year.
+The location will be made public before the end of the year.
 This will be the largest insect production unit in the world, producing more than 20,000 metric tons of molitor protein per year, and will essentially be a blueprint that will be replicated in other global locations.

 North America next?